|Modular Shuttle-launched Station in the 1980s. Image credit: NASA|

 MSC estimated that 14 Shuttle flights would be needed to launch and assemble its baseline modular Station.
 The first flight would place into Earth orbit 20,412-pound CAE 1 (labeled 1 on the drawing).
 CAE 1 would have nothing yet with which to dock, so would be released directly from the Orbiter payload bay without first linking to the docking port atop the Orbiter crew cabin.
 It would include electricity and propulsion systems that would keep it operational until Shuttle flight 2.

-Shuttle flight 3 would see the 19,154-pound Solar Power Boom (3) joined to the CAE 1 +X end port (the end port nearest the docked ESE).
-Its solar arrays would unfurl after the Shuttle Orbiter that delivered it moved away, blocking the Boom's +X port and doubling the Station's length.
+Shuttle flight 3 would see the 19,154-pound Solar Power Boom (3) joined to the CAE 1 plus X end port (the end port nearest the docked ESE).
+Its solar arrays (2) would unfurl after the Shuttle Orbiter that delivered it moved away, blocking the Boom's plus X docking port (4) and doubling the Station's length.

 Shuttle flights 5 through 8 would also deliver BSE modules.
-Module placement would alternate between -Z and +Z CAE 1 ports.
+Module placement would alternate between minus Z and plus Z CAE 1 ports.
 A pair of robot arms on CAE 1 would aid Shuttle astronauts in safely docking the closely spaced BSEs.

 Shuttle flight 5 would place in orbit a 20,605-pound BSE containing mainly life support and personal hygiene equipment (5).
 This would bring total Station mass to 96,731 pounds.